CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 - Observable discrete physical matter.
 See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#PhysicalResource

 ## RelatedSenses
-- An aggregator that encapsulates the Senses encountered by individuals at an Experience.
+- An aggregator that encapsulates the Senses encountered by individuals at an Event.

 ## RelatedPractices
-- An aggregator that encapsulates the Practices being performed by individuals at an Experience.
+- An aggregator that encapsulates the Practices being performed by individuals at an Event.

 ## RelatedObjects
-- An aggregator that encapsulates the Objects encountered by individuals at an Experience.
+- An aggregator that encapsulates the Objects encountered by individuals at an Event.
 See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedPhysicalResource

 ## Sight
 - The factors surrounding a Person's sense of sight.
 See http://id.worldcat.org/fast/1167852